 Options: None, only comes in one color, price is for 2 blocks

-Options: 4 colors, price is for a 2-block set
+Options: 4 colors, price is for 2 blocks and a strap

 Why You Should Trust Us

 We committed ourselves to weeks of practice to analyze and assess the yoga blocks in this review.
-We bent, stretched, and strengthened to determine which blocks hold up to the hype and which can't hold up to the demands of daily practice.
+We bent, stretched, and strengthened to determine which ones hold up to the hype and which can't last through the demands of daily practice.
 If your body can do it, we think your props should be able to keep up!
 We cranked our heaters to simulate a hot yoga experience and practiced yoga while pouring sweat.
 We stood on, jumped on, and drenched each block to determine its stability, density, slip resistance, and durability.
 Read on to learn about each testing metric and which blocks excelled in each area.

 Analysis and Test Results